M5ez/Core2ez/documentation/05_helping.rst

 For this you will need to:

+* install Python

-* install python and then install the necessary packages: ``pip install Sphinx sphinx-rtd-theme``
+* install the necessary packages: ``python -m pip install Sphinx sphinx-rtd-theme``

 * install Rop's fork of breathe: ``python -m pip install git+https://github.com/ropg/breathe@membergroups``